AppLoidx/amazon-sns-example/README.md

 **NOTE**

-If send already exists token - you will get an existing endpoint arn.
-You can try it with repeating request
+If you send, already existing token - you would get an existing endpoint arn.
+You can try it with repeating a request

 You can see some exception (WARN) when aws tries to retrieve user metadata from endpoint: